Affiliate links on Android Authority may earn us a commission. Learn more.

 Before you do anything else, the most important thing to know about Android data recovery is that you should stop using your phone as soon as possible.
 This will give you the best chance of getting your file back if it is lost.

-When you delete a file, the data isn’t gone at all.
+When you delete a file, the data isn’t actually deleted from your device’s flash memory.
 Android just marks the space where the information is stored as “empty.”
 That means you won’t find the file, and Android will treat it as missing.
 It also means the slots that once contained that data are marked as ready to write over, should new files need space.
 Only when this happens, does the data really become lost, and you can’t get it back.

 This is why it is so important that you stop using your phone and stop taking new photos or installing new apps.
 We would highly recommend that you put your phone in airplane mode.
 This way, you will prevent it from downloading emails, WhatsApp photos, and updates.